Estate Settlement

 Remember: Though online banking is ubiquitous in the industry, banks may need you to come in person to set up an estate account.
 Never assume all your financial needs can be done from a laptop, as convenient as that may be.

-1. Find a local bank - Choosing the same financial institution that the decedent used is typically the best option when it comes to choosing where to open the estate account.
+1. Find a local bank - Choosing the same financial institution that the decedent used is the best option when it comes to choosing where to open the estate account.
 Keep in mind that opening an estate account outside of the decedent’s state of residence could incur additional charges.

 Once you have transferred all the applicable assets, remember to close any of the decedent’s bank accounts once they are empty.